bollu/bollu.github.io/README.md

 rank :: Eq a => a -> [a] -> Ix -> Count
 rank a as (Ix ix) = (eqscan a as) !! ix
 ```

+Given this, we can prove that `select` and `rank` are adjunctions.
+There
+are different ways to think about this.
+My favourite way to is to notice
+that an `Ix` (index) is much "finer" information than `Count`.
+Hence,
+the concrete domain must be `Ix`, the abstract domain must be `Count`,
+and rank-select is an abstract interpretation!

+##### Co-select

+Thanks to Edward Kmett for teaching me this.

+##### References
+- [rank-select for succinct data structures
+- adjunction
+- abstract interpretation.

 # [Bounding chains: uniformly sample colorings](bounding-chains-uniformly-sample-colorings)